9 Tips on Finding More Diverse Candidates for Your Company’s Open Positions

 Welcome to Recruiter Q&A, where we pose employment-related questions to the experts and share their answers!

 Today’s Question: What’s your best tip for finding a more diverse pool of candidates for your company’s open positions?

 These answers are provided by Young Entrepreneur Council (YEC), an invite-only organization composed of the world’s most successful young entrepreneurs.
-YEC members represent nearly every industry, generate billions of dollars in revenue each year, and have created tens of thousands of jobs.
+YEC members represent nearly every industry, generate billions of dollars in revenue each year, and have created tens of thousands of jobs in the employment market.

 1. Ask for Referrals